-All AvaSpec spectrometers come standard with a wavelength calibration and coefficients, to calculate wavelength from pixel number.
+All AvaSpec spectrometers come with a wavelength calibration and coefficients, to calculate wavelength based on the pixel number.
 This information is installed on-board, on the AvaSpec’s EEPROM.

 If a wavelength shift is measured versus the original wavelength calibration, the spectrometer can be recalibrated by the end-user, using the Avalight-CAL using the auto-calibration software routine in AvaSoft-Full.

-However for some applications, which require a wide dynamic range, such as highly absorbing substances or low light level applications, combined with a need for high accuracy, a non-linearity calibration (NL-Calibration) of the detector is recommended.
-This NL-Calibration is performed on the detector array and the output signal is linearized to better than 99%.
+However, for some applications, which require a wide dynamic range, such as highly absorbing substances or low-light-level applications, combined with a need for high accuracy, a non-linearity calibration (NL-Calibration) of the detector is recommended.
+This NL-Calibration is performed on the detector array, and the output signal is linearized to more than 99%.
 A complete calibration report and the calculated NL-Calibration coefficients are delivered with the spectrometer.
-For irradiance calibrations the NL-Calibration is automatically included.
+The NL-Calibration is automatically included for irradiance calibrations.

-The irradiance calibrations can be performed over 3 different wavelength ranges, UV (200-400 nm), VIS (360-1100 nm) and NIR (1100-2500 nm).
+The irradiance calibrations can be performed over 3 different wavelength ranges, UV (200-400 nm), VIS (360-1100 nm), and NIR (1100-2400 nm).
 All systems are calibrated against a NIST-traceable irradiance calibration standard and come with a complete report and calibration files, which are stored on the EEPROM of the spectrometer and can be loaded directly into the AvaSoft-IRRAD software module to obtain irradiance parametric measurements.